 Organic Basics sizes tend to run large, so choose a size down for the snuggest fit.

 This activewear brand offers different styles of bike shorts, from normal-waisted to high-rise.
 Some have pockets, and others do not.
 The sizing ranges from XXS to 6XL, and it’s usually true to size.
 Girlfriend Collective’s sustainable shorts come in compressive and ultralight designs.
 They are made of 71% to 90% recycled water bottles and 21% to 10% spandex.

 Girlfriend Collective claims that its BioCompressive garments are biodegradable.
 And it treats its wastewater to ensure it's safe before releasing it into the environment under the watchful eyes of the Taiwanese EPA.
 They use recycled materials for recyclable packaging.

-Through the ReGirlfriend take-back program, you can send your old Girlfriend cycling shorts to them, and they will recycle them into new products.
+Through the ReGirlfriend take-back program, you can send them your old Girlfriend cycling shorts, and they will recycle them into new products.
 Participants get a $15 discount on their next purchase.

 The colors of your Girlfriend Collective bike shorts may bleed at first, so you have to wash them with the same colors for a while.
 This can present a minor inconvenience.